-The official definition of "Adult safeguarding" is working with adults with care and support needs to keep them safe from abuse or neglect.
-It is an important part of what many public services do, and a key responsibility of local authorities (Care Act 2014).
+The official definition of "Adult Safeguarding" is working with adults who have care and support needs in order to keep them safe from abuse or neglect.
+It is an important part of what many public services do and a key responsibility of local authorities (as outlined in The Care Act 2014).